• Skip to primary navigation

 The balance sheet shows the financial status of the business on a fixed date.
 This date is usually the last date of the accounting year.
 The balance sheet also gives information about the refining capacity of the institutions.

-So at the end of an accounting period, all assets and liabilities are listed from individual accounts on the trial balance and then added up together, with light items group together.
+So at the end of an accounting period, all assets and liabilities are listed from individual accounts on the trial balance and then added up together, with light items grouped together.

-The balance sheet Divided by the following formula:
+The balance sheet is divided by the following formula:

 Assets = Liabilities + Owner’s Equity